dula9x/DARK-NOVA-XMD-V.1-WEB-PAIR/README.md

 # DARK-NOVA-XMD
-🤖 PRIME-ALPHA X DULA-MD isn’t just a bot — it’s a ⚔️ weaponized WhatsApp engine, fueled by ⚙️ Baileys, powered by ⚡ speed, and loaded with 🧩 features — your next-gen assistant for 👥 group chats, 🎞️ media downloads, 🛡️ moderation, and more.
+🤖 DARK-NOVA-XMD isn’t just a bot — it’s a ⚔️ weaponized WhatsApp engine, fueled by ⚙️ Baileys, powered by ⚡ speed, and loaded with 🧩 features — your next-gen assistant for 👥 group chats, 🎞️ media downloads, 🛡️ moderation, and more.

 <h1 align="center" style="font-weight:bold;">